gpetters94/Shades-of-gray-theme/README.md

-**Note:** *I have archived the repository on 02/15/2021 because I cannot currently give Shades-of-gray the attention it needs.*
+**Note:** *I archived the repository on 02/15/2021 because I can't give it the attention it needs right now.*

 # Shades-of-gray